framecrafter/framecrafter/apps/demo/README.md

 # Framecrafter Demo

 This is the POC web-app for Framecrafter's in-browser editor.
+It's written using React, Vite, and Tailwind.

 ## Local Development